ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Subject:

-: This term has the same definition as in RFC8392.
+: This term has the same definition as in RFC8392, which relies on the definition in RFC7519.
+The "sub" (subject) claim identifies the principal that is the subject of the CWT.
+The claims in a CWT are normally statements about the subject.
+In SCITT, "sub" identifies the entity about which statements, and receipts are made.
+The subject value MUST either be scoped to be locally unique in the context of the issuer or be globally unique.
+The processing of this claim is generally application specific.
+The "sub" value is a case-sensitive string containing a StringOrURI value.
 Issuer's use `sub` to identify the entity about which they are making Signed Statements.
 Transparency Services use `sub` to identify the entity about which they are issuing a Receipt.